 Passionate about art?
 Explore how art history, art making, and museum studies relate to the world today in one of the many teen programs at the Milwaukee Art Museum.
 Look closely at artwork, create public works of art, interact with practicing artists, and experience the Museum behind the scenes, with other high schoolers from across the Milwaukee area.

-Teen programs are supported by the Milwaukee Public Schools Partnership for the Arts & Humanities, the Greater Milwaukee Foundation’s Mary L. Nohl Fund, the Milwaukee Arts Board, the Wisconsin Arts Board, the Milwaukee Public Schools Recreation Department Arts Internship Program, the Helen Bader Foundation, Northwestern Mutual, and SC Johnson.
+Milwaukee Art Museum Teen Programs are supported by the Milwaukee Public Schools Partnership for the Arts & Humanities, the Greater Milwaukee Foundation’s Mary L. Nohl Fund, the Milwaukee Arts Board, the Wisconsin Arts Board, the Milwaukee Public Schools Recreation Department Arts Internship Program, the Helen Bader Foundation, Northwestern Mutual, and SC Johnson.

 ArtXpress brings together a diverse group of Milwaukee teens to create a public work of art to address issues in the community in a positive way.
 Over the course of three weeks, teens work with local artists to create a mural inspired by the museum's feature exhibition, learn about arts careers, and mentor elementary school students.
 The mural is then displayed for a year on a Milwaukee county bus.

 Teachers, submit your students’ artwork to the Scholastic Art Awards!
 The Scholastic Art Awards provides creative teenagers with early recognition of their work by local and national professionals in the arts, and with exhibition opportunities with regional and national audiences,